Mark Noble: Personal life

-In May 2016, Noble was granted freedom of the London Borough of Newham for his services to the borough.

 Noble has been married to childhood sweetheart Carly since 2012.
 The couple have a son and a daughter.
 Their son, Lenny, plays at the West Ham United academy based in Chadwell Heath.

+In May 2016, Noble was granted freedom of the London Borough of Newham for his services to the borough.
+That same year Noble along side Rio Ferdinand and Bobby Zamora established the Legacy Foundation, a charity that aims to deliver social and affordable housing for Local Authorities.

+Noble is also an avid supporter of youth/local grassroots football and during his playing days he hosted his own football camps in Essex, emphasizing fun, mental health, and community over elite development.

 In April 2020, during the COVID-19 pandemic, Noble donated £35,000 to help vulnerable people in Essex.

-In November 2022, his autobiography, "Boleyn Boy" was published by HarperCollins.
+In November 2022, his autobiography, Boleyn Boy was published by HarperCollins.
+That same month Noble was honored by the city of London, being awarded the Freedom of the City of London.

+In March of 2023, Noble received the Outstanding Contribution to London Football award at the forthcoming 2023 London Football Awards.